 It’s important to note that just as each adaptogen has unique ways it helps the body adapt to stress, each nootropic is also unique in how it supports cognitive function.

 Commonly Used Nootropics

-Lion’s Mane mushroom (Hericium erinaceus) has exciting research associating it with supporting nerve outgrowth, as well as nerve growth factor.
-Lion’s Mane, in laymen’s terms, helps your brain to better communicate with itself.
-This beautiful waterfall mushroom that tends to attach itself to the side of hardwood trees has been referred to as a nootropic often and shows properties that would be consistent with Giurgea’s rules for nootropics.
+Lion’s Mane mushroom ( Hericium erinaceus) has exciting research associating it with supporting nerve outgrowth, as well as nerve growth factor.
+Lion’s Mane, put simply, helps your brain to better communicate with itself.
+This beautiful waterfall of a mushroom tends to attach itself to the side of hardwood trees.
+It has been referred to as a nootropic often and shows properties that would be consistent with Giurgea’s rules for nootropics.

 Yes, many adaptogenic herbs that help support the body can also classified as nootropics!
 Remember Rhodiola and its amazing ability to help keep your cognition intact when under stress?
 That would qualify it as a nootropic under Giurgea’s definition.

 B Vitamins also have nootropic qualities, since they help the mind adapt to stress and support healthy brain and nerve function.
 According to research, B vitamins support our brains by helping to produce chemicals that affect our mood.

 The term stress was coined by endocrinologist Hans Selye in 1936, and it was defined as the “non-specific response of the body to any demand for change.”
 Change, in our world, is constant.
 Therefore, stress is a part of everyday life and chronic stress levels are on the rise.
 There are variables that can increase or decrease the amount of stress in a situation, like the novelty of a situation, the unpredictability of a situation, a threat to the ego, or a challenge to our sense of control.
 All of these factor into how we deal with stress and how much it can affect our health.